AnthonySampeck/PopularMovies2/README.md

 # PopularMovies2
-This is the second project of Udacity's Android nanodegree.
+This is the second project of Udacity's Android Nanodegree.
 It does the following:
 *Presents the user with a grid arrangement of movie posters upon launch.
 *Allows the user to change sort order via a setting: The sort order can be by most popular or by highest-rated.